2017-fall-arch1/project-3-Sebastianxq/labDemo/README.md

-## Description
+## Introduction

-This creates a pong match on your msp430
+This program creates a 2 player pong match on your msp430

 ##How To Play

-The objective of the game is to score on the opponents side of the board.
-Press button 1 to switch between moving down and moving up.
-You control the paddle on the left side.
-After 5 points are scored by either opponent the game will end!
+The objective of the game is to score 5 points against your opponent.
+-SW1 and SW2 control the up and down of Player 1 respectively -SW3 and SW4 control the up and down of Player 1 respectively

 ##How To Run
 Input "Make game" into the console and wait for the program to load.

+##Method Description